 One of the simplest use cases is to synchronize the top level of a project plan with SAP.
-This gives the controlling department a good overview, and the project manager still has a lot of freedom in planning the details in Microsoft PPM.
+This gives the controlling department a good overview, and the project manager still has a lot of freedom in planning the details in Microsoft PPM or Planisware PPM.

-In many companies, the actual hours worked on projects have to be billed either internally or externally.
-To do this, it is necessary to transfer these from the PPM system to SAP at the end of periods.
-In SAP, further allocation is then made to sales orders or internally between the performing and receiving cost centers.
-With the appropriate integration, this process can take place overnight at the end of each month.
-The integration provides a very high benefit thanks to fast and error-free data transfer.
+In many companies, the actual hours worked on projects must be billed either internally or externally.
+To do this, they need to be transferred from the PPM system to SAP at the end of each billing period.
+In SAP, this information is then further allocated.
+One of the integration’s biggest benefits is its fast and error-free data transfer.

-If project managers also have to manage external costs in their projects, they will be happy about the automatic direct transfer of actual costs from SAP to their project.
-In this case, the incoming invoice values are transferred directly to the previously planned cost elements at task level in the PPM system.
-With this integration solution, it is possible to accelerate and simplify the communication process significantly.
-It ensures that project managers always have up-to-date cost information, which they urgently need to control their projects.
+If project managers are also required to manage their project’s costs, they will be happy to hear that the actual costs are automatically transferred directly from SAP to their project.
+This integration significantly accelerates and simplifies the communication process.
+It also ensures that project managers always have the latest cost information, which they urgently need to manage their projects.

-Importing large volumes of resource data from diverse systems into the Microsoft PPM Enterprise Resource Pool and updating this data continually is an important use case for integration.
-It enables reliable planning and assures the project manager that any plans made are always based on the latest data.
+Importing large amounts of resource data from various data systems to the PPM enterprise resource pool and updating it on an ongoing basis is an important use case of integration.
+This provides planning security and supports the project manager, as planning can always be based on the latest resource data.